phovea/phovea.github.io/contributors/development_process.md

 ---

-First part we explain how all Phovea repositories are structured.
-Then how to contribute new features and bugfixes to Phovea repositories and finally how to proceed when creating a new release.
+First we explain how all Phovea repositories are structured, then we describe how to contribute new features and bugfixes, and conclude by listing the steps to create a new release.

 ## Phovea repository structure